gonstoll/gonzalostoll.com/content/articles/avoid-impossible-states-with-Typescript.md

 ---
-title: Why and how to void impossible states with Typescript
+title: Avoid impossible states with Typescript
 date: '2023-03-29'
 summary: Use Typescript and discriminated unions to avoid impossible states
 published: true